Scott Hastings (baseball)

-Winfield Scott Hastings (August 10, 1847 – August 14, 1907) was a Major League Baseball player and manager in the late 19th century.
+Winfield Scott Hastings (August 10, 1847 – August 14, 1907) was an American baseball player and manager in the late 19th century.
 Primarily a catcher and outfielder, Hastings also appeared as a first baseman, second baseman, and shortstop over the course of his career.

 Early life and amateur career

 Hastings was born in Hillsboro, Ohio, the son of a wagon maker.
 He was named after U.S. Army General Winfield Scott.
 Hastings enlisted in the 145th Illinois Infantry Regiment in 1864 at 18 years old.
 He was a member of the Rockford Forest Citys in 1869, when he led amateur players in runs, hits, and scoring average, and he served as the Forest Citys team captain in 1869 and 1870.
 Hastings is listed in the 1870 census working as a hotel clerk in Rockford.

 Professional career

 Rockford Forest Citys (1871)

 Prior to joining the 1871 Forest Citys, Hastings played for the independent Lone Star club of New Orleans, including in an exhibition game on April 16, 1871 against the Chicago White Stockings.
 He made his major league debut with the Forest Citys on May 6, in the process violating a league rule which disallowed players from playing for National Association teams within 60 days of leaving their previous club.
 After the season, Rockford's four wins during that period, including a June 15 victory over the Philadelphia Athletics that came just a day before Hastings would have been eligible to play, were changed to forfeit losses.
 This dropped the team's record, and Hastings' managerial record, from 8–17 to 4–21.
 Since two of Rockford's four forfeits came against the league champion Athletics, who finished just two games in front of the Boston Red Stockings, Hastings had an outsize impact on the 1871 pennant race.
 In terms of personal statistics, he had 30 hits, including six doubles and four triples, in 118 at bats for an "unspectacular" .254 batting average, along with 27 runs scored, 20 RBI, and 11 stolen bases.